bryantt123/id-assignment-2/README.md

 Essentially, this part is your sales pitch.

 Genshin Quest is made with the purpose of allowing users to keep track of their in-game quests and complete them in time, similar to how a checklist works.
-In addition to the checklist, users would be able to participate in a Player-vs-Enemy game where they can fight bosses using their strength, experience and weapons earned through completing their quests.
+In addition to the checklist, users can earn experience points and coins through completing quests, and spend coins on buying new characters to customize how they want their own character to be.

 ## Design Process